gjreda/tweet-delete/README.md

 ```

 ### issues
-Handling rate limits is overkill since this script can just run every few hou
+Handling rate limits is overkill since this script can just run every few hours